simon-archer/StockBox/readme.md

 2. **Market Status**: [Polygon](https://api.polygon.io) - The free tier allows for 5 API calls every minute (not all endpoints).

-3. **Stock Price**: [Real Stonks API]([https://realstonks.p.rapidapi.com/](https://rapidapi.com/amansharma2910/api/realstonks)) - The free tier allows for 100,000 requests each month.
+3. **Stock Price**: [Real Stonks API](https://rapidapi.com/amansharma2910/api/realstonks) - The free tier allows for 100,000 monthly requests.
 An additional 1,000,000 requests can be purchased for $5 per month.

 ## Libraries